browntruck246/Oracle-Forms/Oracle_Database.md

+# Create Oracle Database

 Automating Oracle database creation can save tons of time and reduce human error, especially in enterprise environments.
 Here are some solid approaches depending on your tooling preferences and infrastructure:

-# 1. Use Oracle's DBCA in Silent Mode
+## 1. Use Oracle's DBCA in Silent Mode
 The Database Configuration Assistant (DBCA) supports silent mode with a response file:

 ``` bash